2023 Scottish Open (snooker): Qualifying round

 In the evening session, Mark Davis whitewashed the 12th seed Robert Milkins.
 Judd Trump, Jack Lisowski, and John Higgins also whitewashed their respective opponents Sydney Wilson, Mohamed Ibrahim, and Oliver Brown.
-World number two Trump revealed afterward that being scheduled to play on tables two and three earlier in the season had given him "extra incentive" to return to the main table.Jamie Jones defeated fifth seed Mark Allen 42 with century breaks of 141 and 103.
+World number two Trump stated afterward that being scheduled to play on tables two and three earlier in the season had given him "extra incentive" to return to the main table.
+Jamie Jones defeated fifth seed Mark Allen 42 with century breaks of 141 and 103.

 Last 64

 Judd Trump (pictured in 2014) was defeated 24 by Zhang Anda in the last 64.